Pre-Deployment Complexity Estimation for Federated Perception Systems: COMPLEXITY ESTIMATION FRAMEWORK

+All three indicators are computed directly from the local data before model training and do not require class labels, classifier metrics, or training dynamics.

-\subsection{Federated Learning Complexity}
+\subsection{\textbf{Federated Learning Complexity}}

-Intrinsic data complexity captures the difficulty of learning from a single, local dataset, but it does not account for additional challenges introduced when data are distributed across multiple entities.
 In federated learning, data are partitioned across participating clients, and learning proceeds through iterative communication rounds.
-The distribution of data across entities and the patterns of participation during training can substantially influence learning behavior, even when the underlying model and optimization procedure remain fixed.
+The client data composition and the fragmentation of local data-distribution profiles can substantially influence learning behavior, even when the underlying model and optimization procedure remain fixed.

-In this work, we use federated learning as a representative distributed training paradigm to model and analyze the impact of distribution on learning difficulty.
+In this work, we use federated learning as a representative distributed training paradigm to model and analyze the impact of data composition on learning difficulty.
 Rather than modifying the federated learning process or proposing a new training strategy, we focus on characterizing how intrinsic data complexity interacts with distributed environment properties to influence task difficulty.

-We represent a federated learning process as a conceptual tree, as illustrated in Figure~\ref{fig:fed_game_tree}, where each path corresponds to a distinct sequence of participating entities across communication rounds.
-Different paths represent different federated configurations and may lead to different learning outcomes due to variations in data exposure and aggregation order.
-This representation is used solely as an analytical tool to enumerate and compare federated configurations, not as a mechanism for controlling or selecting training behavior.

-The overall complexity of a federated learning task is modeled as the combination of intrinsic data complexity and distributed environment complexity.
-We define the federated complexity metric as

-where $f(X)$ captures intrinsic data complexity, computed from dimensionality, sparsity, and heterogeneity measures, and $f(d)$ captures complexity arising from the distributed environment.
-Let $X = [x_1, x_2, \dots, x_n]$ denote the vector of intrinsic complexity components.